Arsenije III Crnojević: Early life

 (sr. Чарнојевић/Čarnojević), claimed to be a descendant of the medieval Crnojević family, which had ruled the region of Zeta in the second half of the 15th century.
-He was born in Bajice, hamlet of Cetinje in the Old Montenegro, a mountainous region that was never fully conquered by the Ottoman Empire.
+He was born in Bajice, hamlet of Cetinje in the Old Montenegro, a mountainous region.

 As a young boy, Arsenije came to live in the Patriarchal Monastery of Peć, the seat of the Serbian Patriarchate of Peć, at the time led by Serbian Patriarch Maksim I. There, as he grew older, he was tonsured and ordained a deacon and then a priest, thanks to the good graces of his mentor Maksim whom Arsenije later described as "my father and teacher".
 In 1665, Arsenije became the abbot (archimandrite) of the Peć Monastery.
 Arsenije was elected as Metropolitan of Hvosno.
 He was consecrated bishop by the metropolitans of the Patriarchal Synod on the Feast of the Ascension in 1669 in Dovolja monastery.
 During the following years, he became the main assistant of the aging Patriarch Maksim.
 In 1674, when, Patriarch Maksim fell ill and decided to withdraw from the position, Arsenije was elected patriarch, probably between Easter and Ascension.